portlandcodeschool/jsi/_posts/00-05-01-persistence.md

 While we'll focus on Bookshelf.js and Knex.js, you absolutely need to continue to develop your skills with SQL.
 Unlike programming languages that completely abstract away the lower level interaction with assembly language, ORM tools do not completely abstract away SQL.
 They just make the most common tasks more expressive and digestible.
 </aside>

-To install, we'll all three of these modules we've discussed, plus _Bluebird_, a _promise_ library.
+To install, we'll use all three of these modules we've discussed, plus _Bluebird_, a _promise_ library.
 You'll see promises in action in just a second!

 {% highlight bash %}
 npm install --save bookshelf knex pg bluebird